 Bean and Cheese Tostadas are piled high with fresh veggies and topped with guacamole and sour cream.
+They’re like an unrolled burrito with the crunch of a taco.
 Try eating just one!

 I made this particular dish on the weekend.
 John.e was at the house alone, and I stayed here in the city with McKenna and the cats.
 It’s unfortunate that he didn’t get to have any when they came out of the oven.
 (That’s the best way to eat them with that gooey cheese and the warm refried beans!)
 Don’t try to make this dish ahead of time.
 Do all of the prep, but don’t bake the tostada and expect it to still be crunchy!